jim-bug/cli-crt/README.md

 3) -st(index to start of files), defualt value: 0
 4) -nm(name of files), defualt value: file

 In particular the 4 option create the files with built-in main structure of coding language.
-The jcrtcou option was created for my corrent java course.

 ## How to do create a cli tool with python: